School Meals AND PACKED LUNCHES

 Monday to Thursday

-- A portion of fruit and or salad
+• At least one portion of fruit and one portion of vegetables or salad

-- Meat, fish or another source of non-dairy protein.
-Non dairy sources of protein include lentils, kidney beans, chickpeas and falafel
+• Meat, fish or another source of non-dairy protein.
+Non-dairy sources of protein include lentils, kidney beans, chickpeas and falafel, every day, should be offered as part of a sandwich, roll or salad

-- A dairy food such as cheese, yoghurt, fromage frais or custard
+• A dairy food such as cheese, yoghurt, fromage frais or custard, every day.

 Friday